 - Classroom management

 - Ethics and teaching

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expected employment of special education teachers to increase 6% between 2014 and 2024, which is about as fast as average (www.bls.gov).
-As of May 2015, the mean annual salary for this profession was $58,640 for teachers working in primary schools, $60,300 for those working in middle schools and $62,180 for those working in secondary schools, per the BLS.
+The U.S. Bureau of Labor Statistics (BLS) expected employment of special education teachers to increase 3% between 2018 and 2028, which is slower than average (www.bls.gov).
+As of May 2018, the mean annual salary for this profession was $63,110 for teachers working in primary schools, $64,390 for those working in middle schools and $65,320 for those working in secondary schools, per the BLS.